FindArticles FindArticles

 Precedent: staggered EU rollouts

-Why the EU delay matters
+Why the holdup in the EU matters

 How the block works in practice